 This student handbook was developed to answer many of the commonly asked questions that you and your parents may have during the school year and to provide specific information about certain Board policies and procedures.
 This handbook contains important information that you should know.
-The student code of conduct is based on the core values of the school culture core 1, core 2, core 3.
+The student code of conduct is based on the core values of the school culture Integrity, Compassion, and Excellence.
 Become familiar with the following information and keep the handbook available for frequent reference by you and your parents.
 If you have any questions that are not addressed in this handbook, you are encouraged to talk to your teachers or the building principal.